mzxio/red/transcription/the story/book two/We were always dead.md

 “You’re so sweet.
 Such a beautiful idiot.”

 So young.
 We never had a chance to learn before.
 Now you could have a life if you want to, but you don’t.
 You hitched yourself to me.
 Undead.
 Ghosts haunting this place as long as you kept me here.
-You may love me now, but you never really knew me.
-Just the ghost.
+You may love me now, but you never knew me.
+Just my ghost.

 I wish I could be alive for you.
 I wish you could save me the way you wanted to.
 But it’s too late.
 We are dead.
 We should go to our rest.